mwansich/astro-blog/README.md

 An icon for light/dark theme toggle with javascript to switch themes by adding or removing a .dark class; part of the Astro tutorial.

 ## Posts
-The posts are .md files that consist of a frontmatter and the main content of the blogpost.
+The blogposts are .md files that consist of a frontmatter and the main content of the blogpost.
 The file name will be the so called slug how it appears in the URL.

 ## Styles
 ### global.css
 The main css file.
+I did my own custom styling of all the blog elements for light and darkmode.

 ## Scripts
 ### menu.js
 The toggle script for the hamburger menu button; part of the Astro tutorial.
 ### search.ts
 The script for the search page.

+## CLAUDE.md
+Configuration file for claude code